outdreamer/build-a-cure/docs/tasks/new_solution_automation_workflows.md

         - a small group might be misidentified as an error by a large group, even though all necessary changes/improvements might start at a unit size
       - this is an example of bias (an incorrect constant rule/function) that comes from rewarding itself & its own perspective, without acknowledging the possibility of another path to success

+    - apply useful structures (like solution success causes, useful structure filters, generative functions, patterns of alternate routes) to find/derive/generate useful structures, apply them to generate/find/derive useful structures, and apply those useful structures to fulfill problem-solving intents

     - apply useful structures like 'similarities' to fulfill core interaction functions like 'connect' for relevant problem/solution structures like 'problem inputs & solution outputs'
       - example: a 'complex' system has structures that can function adjacently as 'inputs' to 'complexity', like 'multiple alternatives/options', 'multiple variables/differences', 'contradictions', 'conditions', 'conflicts'
-        - there are 'similarities' between these structures and structures of complexity, so 'similarities' can be used to generate outputs from an input or identify inputs of an output
+        - there are 'similarities' between these structures and structures of complexity, so 'similarities' can be used to fulfill common problem-solving sub-intents like 'generate outputs from an input' or 'identify inputs of an output'
+        - 'similarities' are also useful for core interaction functions of problem-solving like 'connect' bc they reduce the work required to connect different structures
-      - this can be generalized to other useful structures that fulfill core interaction functions (like connect) between relevant problem/solution structures
+      - this can be generalized to other useful structures that adjacently fulfill core interaction functions (like connect) between relevant problem/solution structures

     - apply useful interface structures like the physics/info interface to filter out possible info or other interface structures that can be used to find/build/derive solutions
       - only some info is possible given how physics works (specifically how energy can stabilize into structure), and only some info interactions are possible (such as how charged particles can interact like 'neutralizing each other' or 'repelling/attracting each other')